Dick's Sporting Goods Shutters an Iconic Brand, Invites Customers to Experiences - NewsBreak

 By Thomas Lee,5 days ago

+The sports retailer says its enormous House of Sport experience stores will power growth.
+That means an end to a prominent licensing deal.

-Dick’s Sporting Goods ( DKS ) is betting big on itself.
+Dick’s Sporting Goods ( DKS ) - Get Free Report is betting big on itself.
 Quite literally.

 The strategy: to pull customers into sports experiences within what will be enormous new stores.
 Dick's will open nearly 20 of its 100,000-square-foot Dick’s House of Sport concepts by the end of 2024.